alex-battle/Estate.ly/README.md

 ### Timeframes

-> Use this section to estimate the time necessary to build out the various sections of your project.
-You may include an additional priority matrix, if you desire.

 ![image](https://media.git.generalassemb.ly/user/25137/files/c0fcd080-5f14-11ea-8d77-ffa83c31743b)

 | Task                | Priority | Estimated Time | Actual Time |
 | ------------------- | :------: | :------------: | :---------: |